 Whether your state requires it or not, having a commercial driver’s license for at least two years will get you some discount on coverage.

-Maintain a good standing for your trucking business means cheaper semi-truck insurance for you
+Maintaining a good standing for your trucking business means cheaper semi-truck insurance for you

 The longer you’ve been in business, the less you’ll pay for insurance.
 More specifically, the longer you’ve been in business without filing any claims will result in lower insurance costs.